Search

 SrdjanPav/Getty Images

 Deciding between paying your student loans and saving for retirement is a conundrum for many younger workers.
-You want to reduce your student loan balance, but know that saving for retirement is also important.
-Thanks to the SECURE Act 2.0 student loan provisions that take effect in 2024, your employer may offer you a better chance of doing both.
+Choosing to divert some of your paycheck to retirement can be hard to do when you also feel like you should use that money to pay off student loan debt.
+Thanks to a SECURE Act 2.0 student loan provision that recently took effect, your employer may offer you a better chance of doing both.

-Secure Act 2.0 & student loan matching
+Secure Act 2.0 & student loan matching: What changed?

 Your loan payment must be for a qualified student loan (according to IRS guidelines) that was taken out to pay for higher education costs—like tuition, fees, books or expenses—for you, your spouse or a dependent.
 Loans used for expenses like room and board, non-credit courses and sports are not eligible.